The Pie Room at Holborn Dining Room

 The Best Restaurants in Holborn | From Wine Bars to Diners With Bowling Alleys

 Conveniently located right in the centre of London, this notoriously mispronounced district is filled with interesting places to explore.
-If you fancy having a nosy around the house that Charles Dickens used to call home, you can; if you’re after a pint at one of the oldest pubs in London, you can; if you want to look at Winston Churchill’s dentures for any reason, you can do that too (once the Hunterian Museum re-opens in early 2023).
+If you fancy having a nosy around the house that Charles Dickens used to call home, you can; if you’re after a pint at one of the oldest pubs in London, you can; if you want to look at Winston Churchill’s dentures for any reason, you can do that too, now that the Hunterian Museum has reopened.
 And if you want a slap up meal?
 Holborn’s got you covered there too.

 While most “where should we eat next” conversations tend to be focused around its neighbours Soho, Covent Garden and Clerkenwell, Holborn certainly isn’t lacking in the top drawer restaurant department.
 It’s quite the opposite actually – anti wine snob magazine Noble Rot opened their first restaurant here, The Delaunay – a grand cafe straight out of the Vienna playbook – is here, and you’ve even got a Barrafina for Michelin-standard tapas.